“Work is about daily meaning as well as daily bread.”—Studs Terkel

 - APS Healthcare:

-Provides a Behavioral Health Utilization Management System for services currently purchased through the State’s Office of Maine Care Services and administered by the Office of SAMHS Mental Health, Children’s Behavioral Health Services, and the Office of Office of SAMHS Substance Abuse.
+Provides a Behavioral Health Utilization Management System for services currently purchased through the State’s Office of Maine Care Services and administered by the Office of SAMHS Mental Health, Children’s Behavioral Health Services, and the Office of Substance Abuse and Mental Health Services (SAMHS).
 APS Healthcare encourages respect, collaboration, and partnership among all entities serving the Members. www.qualitycareforme.com

 - List of Adult Mental Health Long Term Supported Employment Providers by County